TonioGela/blog/content/overkilling-sudoku.en.md

 ```
 {% end %}

-To easily have a `Sudoku` instance available for easy unit testing we used `FunFixture`. `FunFixture` is one of the [available fixtures](https://scalameta.org/munit/docs/fixtures.html) that munit provides to **acquire and release resources** and to share them between single tests or whole suites.
+To easily have a `Sudoku` instance available for easy unit testing, we used `FunFixture`. `FunFixture` is one of the [available fixtures](https://scalameta.org/munit/docs/fixtures.html) that munit provides to **acquire and release resources** and to share them between single tests or whole suites.
 We coded `sudokuF` to fail the entire suite if the `Sudoku` is trying to instantiate is invalid and to give it to the fixture user otherwise.

 Now we can define tests using the munit's simple syntax: